Arnoldj2/JavaScript_Projects/README.md

 ## Quiz App

 A simple three question quiz app that displays only one question at a time.
-The user selects their answer via radio buttons and is not allowed to continue on without selecting an options, forward and back buttons are available should the user need to change any of their answers,  and a final score is given when the quiz has ended.
+The user selects their answer via radio button and is not allowed to continue on without selecting an option, forward and back buttons are available should the user need to change any of their answers,  and a final score is given when the quiz has ended.

 ## Dynamic Photo Search App